Steve H. Powell & Company

 BSA Compliance:

-• Schedule a Board review and approval of current BSA/AML and OFAC program policies.
+• Schedule a Board review and approval of current BSA/AML/CFT and OFAC program policies.

-• Update the BSA/AML and OFAC Risk Assessments.
+• Update the BSA/AML/CFT and OFAC Risk Assessments.

-• Ensure annual training was conducted for all employees during 2020 and is scheduled for 2021.
-Furthermore, the Board of Directors should also be receiving annual BSA training, which should be documented in the Board minutes.
+• Ensure annual training was conducted for all employees during 2024 and is scheduled for 2025.
+Furthermore, the Board of Directors should also receive annual BSA training, which should be documented in the Board minutes.

-• Annual reviews should be conducted of all exempt customers for suspicious activity and continued eligibility.
+• Annual reviews should be conducted of all CTR exempt customers for suspicious activity and continued eligibility.

-• Ensure annual due diligence is completed for MSBs, remote deposit capture, private ATM customers, and deposit brokers in accordance with the financial institution’s BSA/AML program.
+• Ensure any annual due diligence is completed for MSBs, MRBs, remote deposit capture, private ATM customers, coin operated amusement customers, etc. in accordance with the financial institution’s BSA/AML/CFT program.

 0 Comments